ubeninja77/hotel/README.md

 ### Testing Requirements

-- Utilize the spec helper file
+- Utilize the test helper file
 - Run tests automatically whenever files are added or changed using the `guard` command
 - The final project submission should have **95% code coverage** using `simplecov`